 Our experienced multi-disciplinary Weight-loss Surgery Program team can be reached by calling (805) 737-3382 or emailing email@example.com.

 Our Weight-Loss Surgery Program will focus on patients between the ages of 18 to 65.
-Depending on a number of factors, females with a BMI of 60 or less may be considered for surgery, while in general, males with a BMI of 55 or less may be considered.
-Patients with other obesity-related health issues, such as diabetes, sleep apnea or hypertension, may qualify for bariatric surgery with approximate BMIs of 35-44.
+Depending on many factors, females with a BMI of 60 or less may be considered for surgery, while in general, males with a BMI of 55 or less may be considered.
+Patients with other obesity-related health issues, such as diabetes, sleep apnea, or hypertension, may qualify for bariatric surgery with approximate BMIs of 35-44.

 Schedule a Consultation